Athenex (ATNX) Received its Third Buy in a Row

-After Needham and RBC Capital gave Athenex (NASDAQ: ATNX) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Kevin DeGeeter maintained a Buy rating on Athenex today and set a price target of $23.00.
-The company’s shares closed last Tuesday at $13.07.
+After Oppenheimer and RBC Capital gave Athenex (NASDAQ: ATNX) a Buy rating last month, the company received another Buy, this time from Needham.
+Analyst Chad Messer reiterated a Buy rating on Athenex today and set a price target of $30.00.
+The company’s shares closed last Tuesday at $12.45.

-According to TipRanks.com, DeGeeter is a 5-star analyst with an average return of 23.6% and a 49.8% success rate.
-DeGeeter covers the Healthcare sector, focusing on stocks such as Interpace Diagnostics Group, Rocket Pharmaceuticals, and Ionis Pharmaceuticals.
+According to TipRanks.com, Messer is a 4-star analyst with an average return of 9.4% and a 45.3% success rate.
+Messer covers the Healthcare sector, focusing on stocks such as Phasebio Pharmaceuticals, Aeglea Biotherapeutics, and Ionis Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Athenex with a $28.00 average price target.
+Currently, the analyst consensus on Athenex is a Strong Buy with an average price target of $28.00, which is a 106.9% upside from current levels.
+In a report released today, Oppenheimer also maintained a Buy rating on the stock with a $23.00 price target.

 See today’s analyst top recommended stocks >>